+Programme Code: 02 B.Sc Mathematics

+Title of the paper Core Paper 3 - Differential Equations and Laplace

+Transforms

-Programm e Code : 02 B.Sc Mathematics Course Code: 22UMA203 Core Paper 3 - Differential Equations And Laplace Transforms Batch Semester Hours / Week Total Hours Credits 2022-2025 II 4 60 4
+Batch Hours / Week Total Hours Credits Skill developmen

+2024-2027 4 60 4 /Entrepreneur

 - 1. To solve second-order linear differential equations with constant and variable coefficient. - 2.
 To get the ability of solving first and second order ordinary differential equations and first order partial differential equations. - 3.
 To get the knowledge about Laplace and inverse Laplace transforms.